 A lot of people think that for writing to be good, it has to be full of fancy words, gerunds, and clauses.
 That is the furthest thing from the truth.
 It makes your argument weaker and your point harder to understand.

-When you know exactly what you want to say (ie: thinking clearly) you have a better chance at being a writer that effects change with your writing.
+When you know exactly what you want to say (ie: thinking clearly) you have a better chance at being a writer that evokes emotions with your writing.

 One of my tips in My Billie Design’s roundup of 20+ Copywriting Tips and Tricks from 8 Copywriting Experts is this:

 When all else fails, be direct.
 Hiding behind flowery words that meander around the point will leave your visitors confused instead of empowered to take action.